ray-project/ray/doc/source/rllib/rllib-advanced-api.rst

     will result in the evaluation workers not using this stochastic policy.

 The level of parallelism within the evaluation step is determined via the ``evaluation_num_workers`` setting.
-Set this to larger values if you want the desired evaluation episodes or timesteps to run as much in parallel as possible.
-For example, if your ``evaluation_duration=10``, ``evaluation_duration_unit=episodes``, and ``evaluation_num_workers=10``, each evaluation RolloutWorker only has to run 1 episode in each evaluation step.
+Set this to larger values if you want the desired evaluation episodes or time-steps to run as much in parallel as possible.
+For example, if your ``evaluation_duration=10``, ``evaluation_duration_unit=episodes``,
+and ``evaluation_num_workers=10``, each evaluation ``RolloutWorker`` only has to run one episode in each evaluation step.

 In case you observe occasional failures in your (evaluation) RolloutWorkers during evaluation (e.g. you have an environment that sometimes crashes), you can use an (experimental) new setting: ``enable_async_evaluation=True``.
 This will run the parallel sampling of all evaluation RolloutWorkers via a fault tolerant, asynchronous manager, such that if one of the workers takes too long to run through an episode and return data or fails entirely, the other evaluation RolloutWorkers will pick up its task and complete the job.

 Note that with or without async evaluation, all :ref:`fault tolerance settings <rllib-scaling-guide>`, such as ``ignore_worker_failures`` or ``recreate_failed_workers`` will be respected and applied to the failed evaluation workers.

-Example:
+Here's an example:

+..
+TODO move to doc_code and make it use algo configs.
 .. code-block:: python

     # Having an environment that occasionally blocks completely for e.g. 10min would